DonKracho/ESPHome-external-component-for-iPixel-ble-devices/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 ```

 ### Show Image
 The iPixel App can send raw frames, png or gif files.
 If the image size exceeds 12KB it has to be send in chunks.
-Then the entire payload size and payload_crc
-has to be gvien with the first frame already!
-Not being able to calulate the checksum during sending the chunks makes it difficult to implement multi package transfers on devices with limited resoures.
+Then the entire payload size and payload_crc has to be gvien with the first frame already!
+Not being able to calulate the checksum during sending the chunks makes it difficult to implement multi package transfers on devices with limited resoures.\
 **Return:** a 5 byte acknowledge notification with state 1 until the last chunk is send.
-3 on sucess.
-0 if crc fails.
+3 on success.
+0 if the crc check fails.

 ```
 struct  show_image {